iiAhmedYT/ModernDisguise/README.md

 ## Usage

-Here's an example usage of the API (easiest)
+Here's an example usage of the API (easiest):

 ```java
 import dev.iiahmed.disguise.*;